-In 2016, former Vice Chancellor Parsons was awarded a diploma in international arbitration by the Chartered Institute of Arbitrators.
-In August 2013, he began a four-year term as a member of the Governing Council of the American Bar Association’s Business Law Section.
+Former Vice Chancellor Parsons is a fellow of the Chartered Institute of Arbitrators (CIArb).
+In 2016, he was awarded a CIArb diploma in international arbitration.
+He has also been certified in commercial law arbitration by the Delaware State Bar Association (DSBA).
+From 2013 to 2017, he served as a member of the Governing Council of the American Bar Association’s Business Law Section, and he currently chairs that Section’s Business Law Advisors Committee.
+Don also serves as a judicial advisor and drafting team member of the Sedona Conference’s Working Group 12 on Trade Secrets.
 From 2009 to 2010, he served as president of the American College of Business Court Judges.
 In 2009, he became a fellow of ASTAR (Advanced Science and Technology Adjudication Resource Center), completing several in-depth science, technology and forensics courses.

 Parsons also has been selected by his peers for inclusion in The Best Lawyers in America® as a leading Delaware attorney for Arbitration and Mediation, most-recently named 2019 Arbitration “Lawyer of the Year” in Delaware.
 In 1999, while he was president of the DSBA, Don helped create the award-winning Combined Campaign for Justice to provide legal services for those in need.